Oracle Counterpoint: Relationships between On-chain and Off-chain Market Data: Methods

 \subsection{Data-driven Feature Analysis}

 We analyse empirical relationships between features using graphical models and mutual information to study which features are most related to USD prices.

-We use Markov random fields, generated through sparse inverse covariance estimation with graphical lasso regularisation over normalized data, to express the conditional dependency (partial correlations) between the time series of on-chain features and off-chain prices.
+We use probabilistic models of Markov random fields, generated through sparse inverse covariance estimation with graphical lasso regularisation over normalized data, to express the partial/pair-wise relations between the time series of on-chain feature variables and off-chain prices.
+For example, if the true underlying structure is Gaussian, then entries of the inverse covariance matrix are zero if and only if variables are conditionally independent (if the underlying structure is not Gaussian, then in general the inverse covariance matrix gives partial correlations).\footnote{In comparison, covariance represents relations between all variables as opposed to partial/pairwise relations.} Sparse inverse covariance estimation is a method for learning the inverse covariance structure from limited data by applying a form of L1 regularization (see \cite{friedman2008sparse}).

 The output of this technique helps to uncover strong empirical dependencies within the data, suggesting features that are strongly related to price and others that replicate similar information as others.
 We find that the method is often sensitive to the precise dataset used, which we adjust for by smoothing over the outputs of many $k$-fold subsets.

 We also consider mutual information between features in the dataset, which describes the amount of information measured (in information entropy terms), measured in reduction of uncertainty, obtained about price by observing the on-chain features.
 In information theory, entropy measures how surprising the typical outcome of a variable is, and hence the `information value'.
 This is helpful both in identifying strong relationships and evaluating different smoothing factors considering noisy on-chain signals.
 In this analysis, we consider smoothed versions of the feature set based on exponential moving averages with memory parameters $\alpha$, i.e., for feature value $b_t$ at time $t$, the smoothed measure is